Espro P6 vs P7 Press (A Review of Expensive French Presses)

 The Espro P7 and P6 also differ in terms of their interior markings.
 The P7 has markings for max tea, max coffee, and minimum fill, while the P6 only has a marking for max fill.

-So, overall, the design of Espro P7 is much better than Espro P6.
+The design of Espro P7 is much better and reliable than Espro P6.
 If the design is your primary consideration, you should go with Espro P7.

 If you are a lover of exquisite designs.
 Then check out the review of Le Creuset stoneware Cafetiere.